Discovery Palawan offers 3 different liveaboard dive trips around the Philippines throughout the year.

 Moalboal & Pescador

 Pescador, a small and ellipse-shaped island nestled in the municipality of Moalboal, is noted for its fringing reefs, drop-off and a plethora of marine life.

-Upon reaching 4 to 10 meters, witness the grandeur of a sloping reef covered with both hard and soft corals.
-The drop off and walls overgrown with sponge reaches down to about 55 meters and feature numerous cracks and crevices worth exploring.
+Upon reaching 12 to 30 feet, witness the grandeur of a sloping reef covered with both hard and soft corals.
+The drop off and walls overgrown with sponge reaches down to about 180 feet and feature numerous cracks and crevices worth exploring.
 You’ll be delighted by the glorious sea fans and colorful soft corals that embellish the walls where sponges with camouflaged frogfish wait to ambush their prey.